 What can we do to combat this powerful effect?
-Simply aware of the effects of the Delboeuf illusion may not be enough to overcome it.
+Simply becoming aware of the effects of the Delboeuf illusion may not be enough to overcome it.

-The best solution to change our eating behavior is to design our environment by replacing the plates and bowls we’re using.
+The best solution to change eating behavior is to design our environment by replacing the plates and bowls we’re using.
 We can take advantage of this visual “trick” by manipulating the plates we use to serve various foods.

 In the habit guide, I illustrated that habits form in a loop called the habit formation cycle.
 It started with a trigger, then the routine – any good or bad habit – and finally the reward.

-The alternative solution to break the habit loop is by reducing our exposure to the triggers.
-And the most common trigger of the bad eating pattern is the visual of the food.
-In other words, we usually only crave for unhealthy foods when we see them.
+The alternative solution to breaking the habit loop is by reducing our exposure to the triggers.
+And the most common trigger of the bad eating pattern is the visual of the food itself.
+In other words, we usually only crave unhealthy foods when we see them.

 Healthy eating habits (lifestyle change) > Fat-loss diet (temporary plan)

 When approaching our diet, maybe it would help if we stop calling it a diet.
 Instead, we might refer to it as our eating plan.
 Then, we could all aim for a lifestyle change rather than food choice constraints and diet rules.
 Define yourself as a healthy person and start adjusting your eating habits and behaviors to achieve optimal physical health for the long run.

 What is the best way to achieve this?
 Change your environment to change your behavior.